goertzenator/nifpp/README.markdown

 ### Extending get()/make()

-Under Construction
+Under Construction (there issues with function definition order that need to be worked out)

 You can define `get()` and `make()` for any additional type that you wish in your own code.
 That type may then be used in other composite types like `std::tuple` and `std::vector`.
 Wrappers `void get_throws()` and `void get()` will automatically wrap it.
 To reiterate, the following functions should be implemented for your type:

 	bool get(ErlNifEnv *env, ERL_NIF_TERM term, T &var);
 	ERL_NIF_TERM make(ErlNifEnv *env, const T &var);

-[add these in nifpp namespace? needs tests]

 ## Resources

 Nifpp allows any C++ type to be used as a resource.
 All resource types must be registered using: